 Road To Jamel Herring v Jonathan Oquendo

-WBO junior lightweight champion Jamel Herring was set to fight Carl Frampton in Belfast earlier this year, but the Covid-19 pandemic saw that contest shelved.
+WBO junior lightweight champion Jamel Herring was set to fight Carl Frampton in Belfast earlier this year, but the pandemic saw that contest shelved.
 The dream is to still have this fight in 2020 as Frampton attempts to become the first Irish boxer to be a world champion at three different weights.
 To set up a fight of this magnitude, both fighters need to be in top shape.
 Frampton has had his warm-up fight, he defeated Darren Traynor in the seventh round, now it is time for Herring to get into the ring and prove he is capable of holding the title for a long time.
 Former member of the United States Marine Corps Herring became the WBO champion back in November 2019 when won a unanimous decision against Japan’s Masayuki Ito, and he has had one title defence where he again won on points against Lamont Roach Junior.
 Oquendo is no mug, he became a professional in 2004 and has won 31 of his seven fights – 19 by way of knockout.
-This fight was originally scheduled for July, but the champion tested positive for Covid-19 and it had to be postponed twice.
+This fight was originally scheduled for July, but the champion tested positive and it had to be postponed twice.
 This will be Oquendo’s second world title fight following his defeat by WBA featherweight champion Jesus Cuellar back in 2015.
 If Herring somehow loses this fight, then it will put a spanner in the works for a possible Herring versus Frampton bout.
 Frampton wants to be world champion, so he would probably not waste his time fighting the American without a belt.

 Jamel Herring v Jonathan Oquendo Predictions & Tips